-Unfortunately, they can be problematic when it comes to dealing with the steep conditions associated with mountains.
+Unfortunately, they can be difficult to control when it comes to dealing with the steep conditions associated with mountains.
 Therefore, appropriate route selection for xc skiing in such terrain is essential.
-But no matter where you travel in the backcountry, you’ll inevitably encounter slope angles that’ll require you to be creative with those skinny skis.
+But no matter where you travel in the backcountry, you’ll eventually find slope angles that’ll require you to be creative with those skinny skis.

 In other words, know how to perform the side-step and herringbone which are two classic cross-country skiing techniques that are essential for safe travel in the backcountry.

 These two modes of travel are critical to know because they are non-gliding techniques.
 So, this means that you can use them for climbing and descending steeper angles of terrain without fear of sliding.

 Basically, you should be able to incorporate the side-step and herringbone techniques (and their myriad variations) seamlessly into your diagonal stride.